Diabetes resources — support for people with diabetes

 Choosing what to put on your plate isn’t always easy.
 We’ve put together a list of resources to help you make choosing what’s for your next meal a little easier.

-• Healthy nutrition for people with diabetes.
-Get food and drink recommendations, tips on quantities and portion sizes, sample meal plans and other suggestions for a healthy lifestyle.
+• Healthy nutrition for people with diabetes: Get food, drink and nutrition recommendations, tips on quantities and portion sizes, sample meal plans and other suggestions for a healthy lifestyle.

 Resources for your mental health